Meet Our Virtual Assistant Staff – Bernadette a business listing and infographic Rockstar!

 Working for a US company/US firm – PROS & CONS

-A higher salary is the best advantage in working for a US (virtual) company.
-This is what attracts Filipinos and makes them turn their backs on local companies, in order to better provide for themselves and their families.
-Although there may be a need to adjust your working hours, due to time zone difference.
+A higher salary is the best advantage in working for a US company.
+This is what attracts Filipinos and makes them turn their backs on local companies to better provide for themselves and their families.
+The downside here is the need to adjust working hours.
 Nonetheless, there is always something new to learn when you work with people from a different culture.
 They value your efforts and give positive feedback for a job well done.
 It is a great opportunity to help you grow professionally and develop new skills.

 How easy or hard is it for a Filipino to get a good job with an American company?